laet4x/blog/content/2020_CTF/RC14/wizardry/wizardry.md

 **Second Condition:**

-Line 25 to 26 is easy, we just need the same value of get2and md5 of get3.Which are magic hashes that we already used in the example above.
+Line 25 to 26 is easy, we just need the same value of get2 and md5 of get3.
+Which are magic hashes that we already used in the example above.

 bonus=0e462097431906509019562988736854